Email retention policy: Are you staying GDPR compliant?

 We recently posted a blog about why data erasure matters for GDPR, and we’d highly recommend giving it a read if you’re not already aware; there’s plenty of reasons as to why it’s important.

 One of the main reasons to securely delete email data is to prevent data breaches.
-Companies can amass enormous quantities of email data in a very short time, especially in larger organisations, and that can sometimes be a prime target for hackers.
+Companies can amass enormous quantities of email data in a very short time, especially in larger organizations, and that can sometimes be a prime target for hackers.
 More data equals more risk; therefore, using a secure erasure method will help to mitigate the risk of archived and outdated information getting leaked.
-It will also do wonders for your data storage devices; freeing up valuable storage space that you can assign elsewhere.
+It will also do wonders for your data storage devices, freeing up valuable storage space that you can assign elsewhere.

 What’s more, with the GDPR, companies need to comply with ‘Right to be Forgotten’ requests to remove personal data, as outlined in Article 17 of the regulation.
 This requires companies to erase data securely once it reaches the end of its usable life, or when a data subject requests for it to be removed.